 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 DH Lawrence passed through Sardinia in 1921, remarking on its geographic location as a place 'lost between Europe and Africa and belonging nowhere'.
-By Italian standards it is off the beaten track, but therein lies its appeal.
-The island's beaches are some of the cleanest and least crowded in Italy.
+By Italian standards, it's off the beaten track; but therein lies its appeal, with its beaches being some of the cleanest and least crowded in Italy.

-The mysterious Nuragic people, who arrived in Sardinia around 1500 BC, festooned the island with about 30,000 circular fortified structures.
-Today about 7,000 of these remain standing to be marvelled at by tourists.
+Having arrived in Sardinia around 1500 BC, the mysterious Nuragic people festooned the island with about 30,000 circular fortified structures, of which 7,000 remain standing today.
 The complex of Nuraghe in Barumini has been added to UNESCO's World Heritage List and is the finest and most complete example of this prehistoric architecture.
-The Barumini site can be reached from Oristano or Cagliari on route 131, turning off onto route 197.
-Other well-preserved Nuraghe can be seen at Sant Antine.
-At Nora, on the very southern tip of the island, are the remains of an extensive Nuragic village including an amphitheatre, forum, baths, temple and Kasbah.
+Other well-preserved Nuraghe can be seen at Sant Antine, while at Nora are the remains of an extensive Nuragic village including an amphitheatre, forum, baths, temple and kasbah.
 Other good Nuragic sites are near Villanovaforru, Alghero and Abbasanta.
-The purpose of the beehive-like buildings remains unknown but archaeologists assume they were used as religious temples and meeting halls as well as military strongholds.
-Exploring the ancient sites indulges ones inner Indiana Jones and feels like a great adventure.
-For anybody interested in archaeology, or the ancient history of the region, visiting Nuraghe is a must.
-You can only explore Nuraghe on an official tour, but these usually depart every 30 minutes; bigger groups are advised to pre-book.
+The purpose of the beehive-like buildings remains unknown but archaeologists assume they were used as religious temples, meeting halls and military strongholds.

 Sardinia has an unforgettable coastline, but the interior of the island is equally as beautiful.
 A fun way to explore it is aboard the Trenino Verde (Little Green Train), a vintage steam locomotive that puffs its way through forests, over bridges and through tunnels into some of the island's most scenic mountain areas.
-The narrow-gauge train tracks were laid in 1888 to serve the more isolated areas of Sardinia, and the picturesque restored train and locomotive is just as old.
 The train runs on scheduled routes, connecting Nuoro and Bosa, Sassari and Alghero, Sassari and Palau, and Cagliari and Arbatax.
-Most popular is the Cagliari to Arbatax route, which departs each morning in summer at about 6:45am.
-The train is small and tickets are limited so it is best to book in advance.
+The train is small and tickets are limited so it's best to book in advance.
 The train sometimes stops at scenic spots so that passengers can stretch their legs and take photographs.
-It is best to face forwards - the direction that the train is moving in - to catch the best views.
-Food is not served on the train but it is possible to buy snacks and refreshments during stops, especially on the longer routes.
-If you are travelling in Sardinia with kids this is a fantastic activity for the whole family.

 A popular sightseeing expedition from Alghero is a boat ride to Neptune's Grotto, an impressive deep marine cave at the bottom of the sheer cliffs of Capo Caccia.
-The boat ride takes about 45 minutes, and goes past the pretty Bay of Porto Conte.
-At the cave visitors can take a 45-minute tour entering through the long snaking passage that delves into the rock, to view dramatically-lit stalagmites and stalactites.
-The contrast of the sun sparkling bright on the sea and the orange cliffs with the mysterious dark depths of the cave is magical and sailing in through the gap in the cliffs is the best way to explore it; however, the grotto can also be reached by bus from the main terminal in Alghero, or by car, which on arrival necessitates climbing down 650 steps to the cave entrance.
-The cave entrance, from the sea, is only about a metre above the water level, so it can only be accessed when the sea is calm.
-Boat trips into the cave run regularly in summer and are very popular, but they are less frequent during the rest of the year.
-The cave takes its name from the Roman god of the sea, Neptune, and was discovered by local fishermen in the 18th-century.
-There are many underwater caves in the area, which makes it popular with scuba divers.
+At the cave, visitors take a 45-minute tour entering through the long meandering passage delved into the rock to view dramatically-lit stalagmites and stalactites.
+The contrast of the sun sparkling bright on the sea and orange cliffs against the dark depths of the cave is truly magical.
+But the grotto can also be reached by bus from the main terminal in Alghero, or by car, which on arrival necessitates climbing down 650 steps to the cave entrance.

 Those interested in the ancient Nuragic inhabitants of Sardinia can explore the thousands of fortified circular structures still remaining on the island.
 The complex of Nuraghe in Barumini has been added to UNESCO's World Heritage List and is the finest and most complete example of this intriguing prehistoric architecture.
 Another interesting cultural diversion is provided by the home of Garibaldi, one of Italy's great revolutionary leaders, which has been turned into a museum.
 Cagliari, the capital of Sardinia, has some cultural treasures, most notably in the Citadel of Museums complex which includes the National Archaeological Museum.